-If you are planning to stay in then you could make a den with sheets and pegs.
-You could even include Christmas fairy lights if you're feeling adventurous!
+If you are planning to stay in then the kids will love making an exciting den with sheets and pegs.
+You could even include Christmas fairy lights to make it cosy and magical!
 Once finished it'll be the perfect place to sit back and read a book or watch a great Disney film with a bowl of popcorn.

 If you are feeling crafty then you could have a go at play doh, painting, handprints, making a scrapbook or if you can find a big box you could make a play house or a car!

 Every household should have at least one board game in the cupboard or you could make an indoor Treasure Hunt to lead the children around the house and answer clues to win a prize at the end.